WisePH.Net

 Is MP2 worth it if you only have ₱500 a month?

 Yes.
 Start with ₱500.
-The return on that amount is modest — but the real value is what you learn.
+Plug it into the MP2 calculator and run a 5-year projection.
+The return on that amount is modest, but the real value is what you learn.
 You see exactly how the contribution schedule works, how dividends accumulate, and what the payout process looks like at maturity.
-That knowledge is what pushes you to scale up later.
+Ultimately, that knowledge is what pushes you to scale up later.

-MP2 dividends are also completely exempt from income tax.
+Notably, MP2 dividends are completely exempt from income tax.
 Nothing to declare, nothing to withhold.
 Your full return stays in your pocket, and it won’t complicate your annual ITR filing either.
+The easiest way to keep contributions consistent is to pay monthly via GCash, Maya, or online banking so you never miss a cycle.

 What is the MP2 Pag-IBIG savings calculator?